Guilty Crown: Part 1: Episode 1 - 12

+Part 2: Episode 13 - 22

-Two weeks later, the GHQ under Keido's leadership seals off the area surrounding Roppongi, now called Loop 7, before proceeding to systematically eliminate the inhabitants within.
+Two weeks later, Shūichirō Keido has GHQ seal off the area surrounding Roppongi, now called Loop 7, before proceeding to systematically eliminate the inhabitants within.
 A large number of teenagers take refuge at Tennouzu High School along with Funeral Parlor members Shu, Inori, Ayase and Tsugumi.
 With food and vaccine supplies running low, Shu is elected the new student council president.
-Despite initially aspiring to provide just governance to those under his charge, his leadership grows increasingly despotic and cynical after his initial refusal to adopt the exclusionary Voids-Ranking system leads to the death of his close friend and love interest, Hare Menjou.
+Despite initially aspiring to provide just governance to those under his charge, his leadership becomes cynical and despotic once he concludes his refusal to adopt the social Darwinist "Voids-Ranking system" resulted in the death of his close friend and love interest, Hare Menjou.

-Shu and the others eventually break out of Loop 7.
+Following a fierce battle with GHQ, Shu and the others manage to break out of Loop 7.
 However, upon their escape, a resurrected Gai suddenly appears and severs Shu's right arm before transferring the Void Genome to himself.
-In order to insure Shu's escape, Inori single-handedly holds off GHQ's forces until they overwhelm her.
-Shortly thereafter, Shu's stepmother, Haruka Ohma, betrays the GHQ and steals the third Void Genome.
-Shu ultimately injects himself with it before once again assuming command of Funeral Parlor to rescue Inori and free Japan from GHQ's despotic rule once and for all.
+In order to insure Shu's escape, Inori single-handedly holds off GHQ's forces until they overwhelm and capture her.
+Shortly thereafter, Shu's stepmother, Haruka Ohma, betrays GHQ and steals the third Void Genome.
+Upon making contact with Haruka, Shu injects himself with the new Void Genome before once again assuming command of Funeral Parlor to rescue Inori and free Japan from GHQ's tyranny once and for all.

 After Gai broadcasts a message to the world not to interfere with GHQ's actions in Japan, he proceeds to help Yu and Keido resurrect Mana in Inori's body.
-It is revealed that GHQ is merely serving as a front for Da'ath, an ancient cult seeking to forcefully bring about mankind's evolution with the Apocalypse Virus.
-As the virus begins spreading across the planet from Tokyo Tower, Funeral Parlor and its allies mount a massive offensive against Tokyo Bay to save the world.
+It is ultimately revealed that GHQ is serving as a front for Da'ath, an ancient cult seeking to forcefully bring about mankind's evolution with the Apocalypse Virus.
+As the virus begins spreading across the planet from Tokyo Tower, Funeral Parlor and its allies launch a massive offensive against Tokyo Bay in a desperate bid to save the world from annihilation.

 In the series' climactic final battle, Shu manages to defeat Yu and Gai while Funeral Parlor destroys GHQ's forces.
-After being cornered at gunpoint by Haruka, Shūichirō Keido chooses to commit suicide rather than surrender.
+After being cornered at gunpoint by Haruka, Keido chooses to commit suicide rather than surrender.
 A dying Gai explains to Shu that he helped Da'ath so Mana could fulfill her cursed role as the Fourth Apocalypse's Eve.
 With her role completed, he says that Mana is finally able to rest in peace.
-Gai also admits that he is fully aware his actions were also wrong, and that being hated by his comrades and Shu wanting to kill him makes it fair and square.
+Gai also admits his actions were wrong, and accepts the hatred of Shu and his comrades as a just punishment for his sins.
 He chooses to die with Mana as the Virus envelops them both.

 Upon coming across a heavily infected Inori, Shu embraces her and activates his Void to absorb all traces of the Apocalypse Virus into himself.
 However, before he is consumed, Inori saves Shu by sacrificing her body to destroy the virus permanently.
 With the virus finally eradicated, the GHQ Tower collapses and everyone escapes.
-Some years later, Ayase, Tsugumi, Yahiro, Kanon, Souta and a now blind Shu celebrate Hare's birthday in a rebuilt Tokyo.
+Some years later, a now blind Shu and the surviving members of Funeral Parlor celebrate Hare's birthday in a rebuilt Tokyo.